-Human parainfluenza viruses (HPIVs) are a group of viruses that cause different types of respiratory infections and are most common in children and babies.
+Human parainfluenza viruses (HPIVs) are a group of viruses that cause different types of respiratory infections.
+They are more common in children and babies, but can occur in people of any age, especially those with weak immune systems.
 Most HPIVs usually cause infections of the upper airway, such as a common cold, ear infections, or sore throat.
 Other infections caused by HPIVs include infections of the lower respiratory tract, such as croup (an infection of the airway below the larynx, or "voice box," that is characterized by a barky cough and harsh, noisy breathing), pneumonia, or bronchiolitis (an inflammation of the lower airways):

 Croup outbreaks usually occur during the fall season and tend to be worse every other year.